Nottommy11/Nottommy11.github.io/README.md

 - [ ] Open a new tab of their todo
 - [ ] Open all todos in a new window/group
 - [ ] Have their information at least stored locally
+- [ ] Delete a the tab doesn't delete the todos associated with it.
+Still saved locally & possibly in a database instead
+- [ ] Responsively display on mobile devices
+- [ ] Upload an image for a todo

 ---